-So What Is The Cost Of Mickey’s Halloween Party Tickets At Disneyland
+So What Is The Cost Of Oogie Boogie Bash – A Disney Halloween Party Tickets At Disneyland?

 Now that you know a little about the Halloween party at Disneyland, you are probably what the cost is.
 All magic comes with a price, and this event is no exception.
-Ticket prices start at $95 and go up to $130.
+Ticket prices start at $110 and go up to $145.
 YIKES!
 But let me tell you that many feel it is totally worth it!
-Again, I have a calendar at the bottom of this post with all the dates, and prices, for you.
+I know I do.
+And I am known to be a cheapskate.

 Should I Buy Party Tickets First, Or Book My Vacation First?

-I strongly suggest booking your vacation now, and then purchasing your party tickets once they go on sale.
-Now that the party dates have been released, hotels will book up fast.
-Plus, Disneyland could raise admission prices again this year (rumored it might happen, but we never know).
+I strongly suggest booking your vacation now and then purchasing your party tickets once they go on sale.
+Once the party dates have been released, hotels will book up fast.
+Plus, Disneyland could raise admission prices again in 2019 (Disneyland Prices Increased in January 2019).
 Booking now locks in your regular park ticket prices.

 You can even save an extra $10 when you book a package using my Promo Code: CrazyAdventure (Add that to your churro fund money)

-Tips for Making The Most Of The Halloween Party at Disneyland
+Tips for Making The Most Of Disneyland’s Oogie Boogie Bash at California Adventure

 So you decided to take the plunge and attend the party.
-What are some of our best tips for making the most of this event?
+What are some of our best tips for Oogie Boogie Bash?